How to Deal with Procrastination? 5 Ways to Stop Procrastinating

 What is procrastination?
-Have you ever sat down to work on an assignment, a report or a speech and then found yourself staring at a window or doing a less stressful, engaging job like playing solitaire or surfing facebook?
+Have you ever sat down to work on an assignment, a report, or a speech and then found yourself staring at a window or doing less stressful, engaging jobs like playing solitaire or surfing Facebook?
 Trust me, you are not alone.
-80% of the college students are procrastinators, and at least 15-20% of the adult population as well.
-The point is, lots of people procrastinate- for the most part to their detriment.
-The bright side?
+80% of college students are procrastinators, and at least 15-20% of the adult population is as well.
+The point is, that lots of people procrastinate- for the most part to their detriment.
+On the bright side?
 It’s possible to overcome procrastination.
 Know how to stop procrastinating?
 Here are a few ways.

-One of the biggest reason that people procrastinate is because they catastrophize, that is they make a big deal out of something.
-It may be related to how tough it if or how time consuming it is or how boring it would be for me to complete the task.
+One of the biggest reasons that people procrastinate is that they catastrophize, that is they make a big deal out of something.
+It may be related to how tough it if or how time-consuming it is or how boring it would be for me to complete the task.
 This gives a feeling that doing that particular task is “unbearable.”
 The reality is that challenges or even difficult tasks are not death sentences but they require hard work.

 Procrastination, on the other hand, is associated with stress — think of the stress you feel when you avoid making a phone call you know you need to make.
 So keep things in perspective:” Sure, this is not my favorite task, but I can get through it.”

 It may sound stupid but yes it is important to reward your own self for small wins.
 These are not those normal tasks but these are your achievements worth noting and celebrating.
 It is not easy to step out of your comfort zone.
-Celebrating a small win give you a sense of motivation to move onto the other.
+Celebrating a small win gives you a sense of motivation to move on to the other.
 Procrastinators can be perfectionists as procrastination and perfectionism go hand in hand.